NCDgov/ncd-site/_meetings/2025/2025-05-29-may-29-30-2025-council-meeting.md

 **Day 2 –** Following welcome and call to order, NCD Council members and staff will receive Freedom of Information Act (FOIA) training; followed by the Chairman’s report and Executive Committee Report, break; and an agency strategic plan discussion before adjourning.

 AGENDA:
-The times provided below are approximations for when each agenda item is anticipated to be discussed (all Eastern Saving Time):
+The times provided below are approximations for when each agenda item is anticipated to be discussed (all Eastern Daylight Time):

 **Thursday, May 29, 2025**